-They are valid for one year.
+They are valid for 2 years now!
 You can request a refund in writing with the original passes and/or vouchers by mail to Quality Control, 1430 Broadway, Suite 507, New York, NY 10018.

 No refund will be given without receipt of your pass purchase.

 It’s valid for 2 years now from the day of purchase!

 Valid for 2 years now from the day of purchase.